supersoju/block-referer-spam/readme.txt

 * Option of adding custom referer spam hosts
 * Two methods of blocking: mod_rewrite or WordPress based

+__Pro Features__

+Pro plans start at only $2/mo.
+Visit [BlockReferSpam.com](https://blockreferspam.com) for more information.

+* Automatic syncing your of custom block lists across all of your sites
+* Additional curated block lists

 __Examples Blocked__

 * semalt